leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 Some cloud providers allow you to specify the loadBalancerIP.
 In those cases, the load-balancer is created with the user-specified loadBalancerIP.
 If the loadBalancerIP field is not specified, the loadBalancer is set up with an ephemeral IP address.
 If you specify a loadBalancerIP but your cloud provider does not support the feature, the loadbalancerIP field that you set is ignored.
 **ExternalName**: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.

+When a service is created, also a *DNS-entry* is created.

 In iptables mode, kube-proxy creates iptables rules for kubernetes services which ensure that the request to the service gets routed (and load balanced) to the appropriate pods.
 These iptables rules also help answer the second question mentioned above.
 As long as these iptables rules exist, requests to services will get routed to the appropriate pods even if kube-proxy process dies on the node.
 Endpoints for new services won’t work from this node, however, since kube-proxy process won’t create the iptables rules for it.
 As outlined in this flow chart, there are rules in the PREROUTING chain of the nat table for kubernetes services.
 As per iptables rules evaluation order, rules in the PREROUTING chain are the first ones to be consulted as a packet enters the linux kernel’s networking stack.